What Is the Difference Between Inflamed and Non-inflamed Acne?

-Historically, acne was defined as either non-inflamed acne or inflamed acne.
-Whiteheads and blackheads were considered to be non-inflamed acne lesions.
-If whiteheads or blackheads ruptured, though, resulting in a visibly red and swollen acne lesion, doctors and dermatologists referred to them as inflamed acne lesions.
+- Inflamed: If whiteheads or blackheads ruptured, resulting in a visibly red and swollen acne lesion, doctors and dermatologists referred to them as inflamed acne lesions.

 Acne Lesions Begin as Non-Inflamed Lesions and Can Become Inflamed

-Some whiteheads and blackheads simply heal over time and go away.
+Some whiteheads and blackheads simply heal and go away.
 However, others swell so much that they burst and become inflamed.
-When a whitehead or blackhead first bursts, it turns into a red and sore lesion called a papule.2A papule often fills with pus, and is then called a pustule.
+When a whitehead or blackhead first bursts, it turns into a red and sore lesion called a papule.
+A papule often fills with pus, and is then called a pustule.

-While we can differentiate acne lesions into non-inflamed or inflamed lesions, the process of acne formation is much more complex, and consists of a "tangled network of four core events.”2These core events include:
+While we can differentiate acne lesions into non-inflamed or inflamed lesions, the process of acne formation is complex, and consists of a "tangled network of four core events."2 These core events include:

 Looking More Deeply Into the Role of Inflammation in Acne Lesions

-Although there is no visible redness and irritation associated with early microcomedone or comedone formation, research shows that inflammation at the microscopic level is present during all stages of acne formation.
+Although there is no visible redness and irritation associated with early comedone formation, research shows that inflammation at the microscopic level is present during all stages of acne formation.
 In fact, scientists now consider acne to be a chronic inflammatory disease.
 They classify it as a chronic disease because it lasts for several years, with patterns of relapse and remission, and they regard it as an inflammatory disease because data shows that it is primarily caused by inflammation.1,2

-Inflammation not only triggers clogged pores, it can also exacerbate existing acne.
+Inflammation not only triggers clogged pores, it can also make existing acne worse.
 Once a comedone bursts, the sebum, skin cells, and bacteria that were in the comedone come into contact with the surrounding skin and trigger the body's immune system.
 The body views the contents of the comedone as harmful invaders and tries to fight the invasion by recruiting immune-cells.
-These cells drive a wave of inflammation that causes the visible redness and pain associated with a papule, pustule, nodule, and/or cyst.2This secondary wave of inflammation also can contribute to hyperpigmentation (dark/red spots) or atrophic scars (indented scars).4
+These cells drive a wave of inflammation that causes the visible redness and pain associated with a papule, pustule, nodule, and/or cyst.2 This secondary wave of inflammation also can contribute to hyperpigmentation (dark/red spots) or scars.8